drewdavisvt/davis-podcast-moves/commonmoves.md

 ####Host
 -Joe Rogan hosts every episode and has at least one guest (two for these two episodes).

 ####Guest
-Brendan Schaub and Eddie Bravo are the guests on each of these episodes (though the Joey Diaz is an additional guest on episode 893).
+-Brendan Schaub and Eddie Bravo are the guests on each of these episodes (though the Joey Diaz is an additional guest on episode 893).

 ####Intro
 -Both podcast had the same logo of a painted face of Joe Rogan spinning as you hear the host speaking before the video is up to open the podcast.